Pippa Ailion: Casting Director and Educator

 While at the Old Vic, Ailion also cast the original London production of Stephen Sondheim’s Into the Woods.
 This marked a shift in Ailion's career.
 In 1991, she set up her a casting company: Pippa Ailion Casting through which she worked as a freelance casting director for TV, commercials and theatre both in London and in Dublin, Ireland.

 In 1994, Ailion joined the Central School of Speech and Drama as Head of Department for their BA Acting course, whilst continuing her freelance TV casting career including the multi award-winning TV movie Breaking The Code with Derek Jacobi.
 In 1997 she left her post when she was asked to cast the original London production of Rent and four productions at Chichester Festival Theatre.

 In 1998 she was asked to cast the original London production of Disney's The Lion King.
 From about this time Ailion's primary focus has been on London West End productions.
+Ailion serves as a Musical Theatre Advisor at the Royal Academy of Music.